 If your metal fixtures or belongings are starting to look tarnished, you don’t have to run out to the store for special chemicals.
 A few common household items can often work wonders.

-Spring Cleaning With DIY Metal Cleaners
+5 Homemade DIY Metal Cleaners

 Plain toothpaste makes an excellent polish for removing tarnish and restoring luster.
 Gently scrub it in with a soft brush or cloth.
 Then, rinse and wipe clean.

 2. Chrome Cleaner

 Chrome is a metal often found on appliances and kitchen or bathroom fixtures, and shows build-up easily.
 Clean these metal pieces periodically with club soda or vinegar.
 Never use an abrasive.
 For problems like dried-on grease, use peppermint oil.
 For calcium (water) stains, rub with lemon juice.

 3. Restoring Brass

 Lemon can also be used to restore shine to brass.
 Antiques may develop a particular patina that gives them a dated look.
 To preserve that finish, use linseed oil.
 For tough residue, try soaking first in hot, soapy water.
 Other cleaning options include Worcestershire sauce and tabasco sauce.